VladKochetov007/lob_view/README.md

 ## Features

-- Real-time order book data from Binance
+- Real-time order book data from Binance for BTC/USDT pair
-- Colored terminal output showing top N levels of bid and ask prices
+- Colored terminal output showing top 10 levels of bid and ask prices
 - Minimal dependencies
 - Extensible design with interfaces for adding other exchanges